Skip to main content

 Green DevOps

-• Parallel testing to reduce build times
+• Parallel testing reduced build times from 23 minutes to 7 minutes

 Development Environment Optimization: